-The University of Toronto's St. George campus has a variety of natural grass fields for recreation and competitive sport use including Front Campus, Back Campus and Robert Street Field.
+The University of Toronto's St. George campus has a variety of natural grass fields for recreation and competitive sport use including Front Campus, Trinity College field (spring and summer) and Robert Street Field.
+The heavily used Back Campus field is scheduled for a complete overhaul in preparation for the PanAm and Para PanAm Games in 2015, when it becomes the official location for the field hockey competitions.